A few days later, Jasmine’s phone buzzed with a text message and without looking at the name, she already knew who it was..

 The next morning, Leo left Jasmine’s apartment after having slept on the couch and, quite by accident, ran into his mother, who was toting a few trash bags to the garbage chute.

-Astrid Mathers was a tall blonde, who easily could have intimidated a person if she were not covered in paint on a regular basis and didn’t have the unfortunate habit of forgetting things.
+Astrid Mathers was a tall blonde, who easily could have been intimidating if she weren’t covered in paint on a regular basis and didn’t have the unfortunate habit of forgetting things.

 “Leo, were we meeting for breakfast this morning?
-Please don’t tell me I stood you up,” she said, completely omitting any normal greeting.
+Please don’t tell me I stood you up,” she said, omitting any normal greeting entirely.

-“No, Mom, we didn’t have any plans,” he said as he shook his head.
+“No, Mom, we didn’t have any plans,” he shook his head.

 She drew her brows together.
 “Then what are you doing in my building?”